 Apple picking is a tradition at Cider Hill Family Orchard, only a short drive northwest from Village West, and Louisburg Cider Mill in Louisburg, Kans., which holds the uber-popular Ciderfest each year.
 Meanwhile, the Liberty Corn Maze bills itself as “the largest corn maze in Missouri,” perfect for people of all ages.

 It’s no secret that football is a way of life in Kansas City.
-The resident NFL team, the Kansas City Chiefs, is slated to deliver another season of explosive plays and thrilling wins.
+The resident NFL team, the Kansas City Chiefs, is slated to deliver a new season of explosive plays and thrilling wins.

 Home for Haunted Houses